 How Are Not-For-Profit CCRCs Financed?

 It’s important to remember how not-for-profit CCRCs are financed when considering your options.
 Boards of investors limit the ways for-profit CCRCs are able to care for you during your stay.
-Not-for-profit CCRCs have much more freedom in giving you the care you need and deserve due to the following means of obtaining finances:
+Not-for-profit CCRCs have much more freedom in giving you the care you need and deserve.
+Typically, CCRCs are financed through charitable giving, resident contracts and entry fees.

 Choosing the Right Continuing Care Retirement Community